 One attraction not often listed for the best things to do in Carmel, CA is finding the Fairytale Cottages.
 Which is a shame because that’s one of the first things I think of when reminiscing of Carmel.

 Go to the Carmel Visitor Center and ask for a map of the Fairytale Cottages.
 Wear comfortable shoes as you’ll be walking up and down some hills.

 8. Carmel-by-the-Sea Wine Walk

-The Carmel region is slowing making a name for itself in the wine world…which is why a few wine tastings are in order when discussing the best things to do in Carmel, CA. You have two main options.
-Stay in Carmel-by-the-Sea and pop into a few tasting rooms.
+The Carmel region is slowly making a name for itself in the wine world…which is why a few wine tastings are in order when discussing the best things to do in Carmel, CA.

 9. Hike Point Lobos State Nature Preserve

 One of the best things to do in Carmel, CA for nature lovers